 All constituencies at Allan Hancock College are expected to promote academic honesty and integrity.
 A core document is the Institutional Code of Ethics which states "employees of the Allan Hancock Joint Community College District are committed to the ethical values of honesty" (I.C.8-1).
 The Board of Trustees follows a specific Code of Ethics as defined in board policy (I.C.8-2).
 Integrity and responsibility are also part of the Board Policy on Academic Freedom and Responsibility, which is particularly applicable to faculty (I.C.8-3).
-The Academic Senate has a standing committee, the Academic Integrity Committee, with the stated function to "educate students, staff, faculty, and administrators in pursuit of academic honesty" (I.C.8-4).
+The Academic Senate has a standing committee, the Academic Integrity Committee, that meets regularly and currently consists of three faculty members, a student, a staff member, the vice presidents of Academic Affairs and Student Services.
+This committee will recommend to the Senate in spring 2016 that faculty include the Academic Integrity policy in their syllabi, and will recommend specific penalties for violations of academic integrity in order to maintain consistency in application of them.
+Though the committee believes specifically outlined penalties can deter cheating and plagiarism, its primary role is to "educate students, staff, faculty, and administrators in pursuit of academic honesty" (I.C.8-4).
 The faculty distance education specialist includes academic honesty and student verification in the required training for all first-time online instructors.

-Students are made aware of academic honesty through the college catalog, which is available both in print and on the AHC website in an Academic Honesty section that includes the consequences of dishonesty (I.C.8-5).
+Students are made aware of academic honesty through the College catalog, which is available both in print and on the AHC website in an Academic Honesty section that includes the consequences of dishonesty (I.C.8-5).
 As spelled out in the catalog, the first consequence of academic dishonesty is a failing grade on an assignment that is plagiarized or otherwise fraudulent; however, the instructor may take other measures that are "reasonable and appropriate."
-There are also separate guidelines for student conduct and the Code of Ethics for the Associated Student Body Government (I.C.8-6; I.C.8-7).
+There are also separate guidelines for student conduct and the Code of Ethics for the Associated Student Body Government (ASBG) (I.C.8-6; I.C.8-7).
 ASBG has also adopted an Allan Hancock College Honor Pledge (I.C.8-8).
 In addition, many faculty include academic honesty guidelines in their syllabus and course content (I.C.8-9).